kopiro/otto/README.md

 `data.replies[]` | List of choices that the user can select.
 See below for the structure `data.url` | URL to send or to open
 `data.music` | Music to send or to play.
-See below for the structure `data.feedback` | Boolean value indicating that this is a instant feedback and a future response could be sended `data.game` | Game that can be handled via Telegram.
+See below for the structure `data.feedback` | Boolean value indicating that this is temporary feedback until the real response will be sent `data.game` | Game that can be handled via Telegram.
 See below for the structure `data.video` | Video to send or to show.
 See below for the structure `data.audio` | Audio to send or to show.
 See below for the structure